Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You'll change into a hospital gown and lie on an x-ray table.
-An IV (intravenous) line is started to give you fluids and medications.
-You may be given medication through the IV to help you relax.
+You'll change into a hospital gown and lie on an X-ray table.
+An IV line is started.
+This is to give you fluids and medicines.
+You may be given medicine through the IV to help you relax.

-The skin at the insertion site (usually at the groin) is numbed with local anesthetic.
-Then, a needle with a thin guide wire is inserted through the skin into the blood vessel.
-A catheter (thin, flexible tube) is placed over the guide wire into the blood vessel.
+Medicine will be put on the skin at the insertion site to numb it.
+The insertion site is often in the groin.
+Then a needle with a thin guide wire is put through the skin into the blood vessel.
+A thin, flexible tube called a catheter is placed over the guide wire into the blood vessel.

-Contrast medium is injected into the blood vessel.
-Using x-ray images as a guide, the radiologist moves the catheter through the blood vessels to the kidney.
+X-ray dye is injected into the blood vessel.
+The radiologist uses X-ray images as a guide.
+He or she moves the catheter through the blood vessels to your kidney.

-When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated.
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter.
 This widens the artery (angioplasty).
 This part of the procedure may be done more than once with balloons of different sizes.

-To hold the blood vessel open, a stent may be inserted.
-To do this, a catheter with a stent attached is threaded over the guide wire.
-When the stent reaches the narrowed area, it is opened.
-The stent stays in the artery and the catheters and balloons are removed.
+A stent may be put in to hold the blood vessel open.
+To do this, a catheter with a stent on it is threaded over the guide wire.
+The stent is opened when it reaches the narrowed area.
+The stent stays in the artery.
+The catheters and balloons are taken out.